robotshell/magicRecon/README.md

 # How does it work?
 The script has 5 phases:

-1. Subdomain enumeration: The Amass, Certsh.py, Github-subdomains.py, Gobuster DNS and Assetfinder tools are used to find the maximum possible number of subdomains.
+1. Subdomain enumeration: Amass, Certsh.py, Github-subdomains.py, Gobuster DNS and Assetfinder tools are used to find the maximum possible number of subdomains.
 Then Subjack is used to quickly check if it exists subdomains takeover.
 Finally, Aquatone takes screenshots of each subdomain.

 2. Headers: curl is used to obtain the headers of each subdomain.